Wondering about teff? Read on for a definition of whole grain teff, including where to find it, how to cook it, and also a few teff recipes.

 What is teff?

 Teff is a whole grain, similar to other more familiar whole grains such as barley, wheatberries, and quinoa.
 It's gained new popularity recently on the heels of other increasingly popular so-called "ancient grains" such as freekeh and quinoa.
-Unlike most whole grains, teff is a gluten-free grain suitable for most celiacs and those with gluten intolerance.
+Unlike most whole grains, teff is a gluten-free grain suitable for most celiacs and those with gluten intolerance or just anyone trying to reduce the amount of gluten that they eat.

 While American kitchens and gluten-free cooks are just beginning to discover teff, it has been a staple of Ethiopian cuisine for generations.
-If you've ever had a meal at an Ethiopian restaurant, it was likely served to you on a soft, pliable flatbread called injera, which is made from teff.
+If you've ever had a meal at an Ethiopian restaurant, it was likely served to you on a soft, pliable and sponge-like flatbread called "injera", which is made from teff.

 Shopping for teff